 Be sure not to miss the Triana Market, a small covered market with lots of local produce, gifts and an excellent place to enjoy some wine.
 It can be found on the right-hand side, just after the bridge as you cross the river into Triana.

-2 Days in Seville Itinerary – Day 2
+Two days in seville Itinerary – Day 2

 The Real Alcázar of Seville